MarcoIeni/release-plz/docs/src/github/trigger.md

     - Assign "Contents" and "Pull requests" read and write permissions:
       ![pat fine permissions](../assets/pat-overview.png)

-  In any case, pass your GitHub token to both the `actions/checkout` and `release-plz` actions:
+  In any case, pass your PAT to both the `actions/checkout` and `release-plz` actions:

   ```yaml
   jobs: